CDLUC3/ezid/doc/apidoc.2.rst

                   registered), and also indicates the status
                   of the registration process.
 When setting,
                   must be set to "yes" or "no".
-See CrossRef above for more information.
+See `CrossRef registration`_ below for more
+                  information.
   === =========== ============================================ ================

 Metadata profiles